 Philadelphia principal assaulted in student brawl

-'They beat the crap out of him': Philadelphia principal is hit in the face with a BRICK and punched while trying to break up a fight between students Fitler Academics Plus School principal Anthious Boone was trying to stop a brawl Wednesday between students from his school and others from the nearby Mastery Charter schools Philly.com reports.
-Robin Cooper, president of Commonwealth Association of School Administrators Local 502, said Boone was then viciously attacked when he tried to step in.
+Officials say a Philadelphia principal was hit in the face with a brick after trying to break up a fight between students.
+Philly.com reports Fitler Academics Plus School principal Anthious Boone was trying to stop a fight Wednesday between students at his school and others from the nearby Mastery Charter schools.

 Add your comments below